adriss/reactjs-graphql-hello-world/README.md

   README.md  app.yaml api        www
 ```
 ##### app.yaml
-The `app.yaml` file defines this sample' stack by providing definitions to the following components:
+The `app.yaml` file defines this sample.
 1. `parameters`: defines shared parameters to be used within the yaml file.
 2. `resources`: defines the GraphQL API as `api` and the Cloud Folder as `www`.
-3. `outputs`: defines the stack outputs that will be pushed into the app as environment variables.
+3. `outputs`: defines the resource outputs that will be pushed into the app as environment variables.
 #### api
 The `api` directory contains the GraphQL schema and resolvers.
 #### www